CoMMALab/DiffVineSimPy/README.md

 ## Notes

-For the fitting, the starting legnth is different so that makes it have a constant offset throughout
+For the fitting, the starting legnth is different so that makes it have a constant offset throughout.
+Actually I have no idea why.

-Also
+Also the magnitude of gradients (and by extension param values) matters a lot

+To try: different start guesses

+Different LR/clipping params

+nonlinear buckling

+torch.optim.LBFGS?

+Witht he hidden velocity variable: Not as convex as we thought!